fram-lang/dbl/README.md

 You can also run programs in a batch mode, by providing a file to execute as a command-line argument (e.g., `dbl filename.dbl`).

+If you didn't install DBL via `dune install` (or OPAM, generally) then it's recommended to set the `DBL_LIB` environmental variable to the `lib` directory of your local installation of DBL.

 Examples
 --------